This is the verse I am clinging too as I attempt new things all the time since I arrived in Swaziland.

 A kombi is like a rugged maxi (not mini) van taxi.
 That is the mode of transportation for many Swazi's.
 Children's cup has a few kombis for transporting people related to the CarePoints.
 I had my first official meeting where I had to lead devotion in Manzini for about 10 teachers & staff.
 There was no driver available to do the transport.
 I was told "you can do it", "it's not hard".
 For those of you at the Oasis, you think, driving the church bus (the kombi sits more like the bus than the vans) isn't hard; Sandra can do that no problem.
 Now picture me not only driving on the left side of the road and making right turns (those are the most confusing for us Americans to remember to look the right way) but driving down the mountain.
 Okay, the main highway down the mountain is paved and has two lanes, slow drivers stay to the left (not the right), not so bad (I was only honked at a couple of times).
 Now picture me going up and down dirt roads with pot holes, mud puddles and rain water ruts so wide your teeth keep clattering as you bounce along.
 Oh the adventure!!!

 Someone asked why I don't panic when I do these things.
 I said if I panic I can't concentrate.
 Besides then you miss out on the laughing through it.
 By the way, I forgot to mention that on the way home I had to turn this big kombie around on a narrow road where the back side was a steep hill.
 Go ahead and laugh as you picture me making a "K" turn plus some extra back & forths.
-I turned around safely but have to laugh at the squeals coming from those sitting in the back as I came close to the edge each time and who weren't as confident in my ability and also at the children and adults out on the street laughing at the crazy white lady as she tried to turn around.
+I t

 I pray that once you stop laughing at my adventures, that you will be encouraged to take on whatever task the Lord lays out in front of you today.